Teaching Students to Read: Set a Focus

-Over the years, I’ve played around with different ways to engage students with reading and writing and if I had to label myself I would be more a writing teacher than a reading teacher.
-Sure, I assign novels and we discuss as a class and engage in activities, but I feel like the actual remediation and teaching of reading skills falls to the wayside at the high school level due to time, due to our diverse and numerous clients, and due to lack of specific training.
-To remedy this, I have recently been reading a lot about the teaching of reading.
-What habits can we help students to develop as readers and how can we best do this?
+Over the years, I’ve experimented with different ways to engage students in reading and writing activities, but in past years I would have labeled myself as a writing teacher more than as a reading teacher.
+Sure, I assigned different texts, and we discussed as a class and engaged in activities.
+The reality is, though, that teaching students is much more complex and challenging than this.
+Not every student reads.
+Not every student reads at grade level.
+I felt frustration that the actual remediation and teaching of reading skills fell to the wayside at the high school level due to time, due to diverse and numerous clients, and due to lack of specific training.
+To remedy this, I started reading a lot about the teaching of reading.
+I asked questions: What habits can we help students to develop as readers and how can we best do this?
 How can we get students to engage with an assigned or canonical text and overcome their innate tendency to disengage just because it’s “for school” or they’ve heard it’s “hard”?

 - Describe the world in which Montag lives.
 How is he similar to or different than society?

 - Why do you think the author created Clarisse’s character?

 - What repeated colors and images do you notice in the opening pages of the novel?
 Why do you think the author wrote this way?